civy2010/Python/README.md

 # Python

-Here's a good placee to store useful code!!!
+Here's a good place to store useful code!!!